 BJP mulls launching mass outreach programme before Bengal

-Taking cue from TMC's 'Didi ke Bolo' (Tell Didi) mass outreach programme, the West Bengal BJP
+Taking a cue from TMC's 'Didi ke Bolo' (Tell Didi) mass outreach programme, the West Bengal BJP

 is mulling to launch 'BJP ke bolo' (Tell BJP) initiative before the upcoming municipal elections in the state.